 However, sometimes, it can be difficult to enforce your own policies.
 Especially when tenants have a reasonable story or ask for just one more day.
 That’s where auto-late fees come in handy.

-Property management services, like RentRedi, provide a straightforward platform through which you can conduct tenant screening, collect rent, and charge auto-late fees with an impartial buffer between the landlord and tenant, while still prioritizing and facilitating communication between the two parties.
+Property management services, like RentRedi, provide a straightforward platform through which you can charge auto-late fees with an impartial buffer between you and your tenant.
+You can also still prioritize and facilitate communication between the two parties.
 (I.e., you can set up auto-late fees on RentRedi’s platform while also utilizing our in-app notifications to send a reminder to tenants by unit or property that rent is due by the 6th or there will be late fees.)